rust-lang/prev.rust-lang.org/faq.md

 ### How do I debug Rust programs?

 Rust programs can be debugged using [gdb](http://sourceware.org/gdb/current/onlinedocs/gdb/) or [lldb](http://lldb.llvm.org/tutorial.html), same as C and C++.
-In fact, every Rust installation comes with rust-gdb and rust-lldb, wrappers over gdb and lldb with Rust pretty-printing enabled.
+In fact, every Rust installation comes with one or both of rust-gdb and rust-lldb (depending on platform support).
+These are wrappers over gdb and lldb with Rust pretty-printing enabled.

 ### `rustc` said a panic occurred in standard library code.
 How do I locate the mistake in my code?